MKTG 341 PRINCIPLES OF MARKETING (3)

 MKTG 451 PERSONAL SELLING AND SALES MANAGEMENT (3)

 Successful selling, presenting and negotiating are core activities of boundary-spanning marketing positions; principles of personal selling and fundamentals of managing a sales force.
-Prerequisite: MKTG 341 and major in ACCT, BUAD, EBUS, ECON, XEBBA or minor in MKTG.
-Junior/Senior standing.
+Prerequisites: MKTG 341; major in BUAD or minor in MKTG; junior/senior standing.

 MKTG 470 SPECIAL TOPICS IN MARKETING (3)